jesse-kaufman/portfolio-site/src/content/projects/adhd-qol-improvements/index.md

 ---
 date: 2025-03-04T17:00:56-06:00
-title: ADHD Quality of Life enhancements through automation
+title: ADHD Quality of Life enhancements
 description: Two smart home automations designed to improve daily life in a neurodivergent household—intelligent reminders to prevent food from being forgotten in the microwave and wet clothes from sitting in the washer.
 images:
   - food-in-microwave-notification.jpg